byronbytes/byronbytes/README.md

 ![](https://komarev.com/ghpvc/?username=byronbytes)

 👋 Hey, I'm Matty, a programmer who wants to make the world a better place.
 I am mostly experienced with C# and WinForms.
+I'm also the founder of LiteTools.

 ## Areas of Technology